This is an evergreen list of FAQ’s. Scroll down to see a fully expanded list of all questions and responses.

 Question: How do I sign up to be a Theme Camp?

-Applications for 2017 Theme Camps open June 1!
+Applications for 2017 Theme Camps ARE CLOSED.
 Applications are here.
 When you sign up to be a Theme Camp you can request placement, which means you will have an assigned space and will be included on the site map.
 If you choose not to request placement, you can find a spot in open camping and still be listed in the HELP Guide.
 Reminder: Sound Camps, On-Site Parking and Pop-Up campers 20’ and under must request placement.
 Deadlines for Theme Camp/Placement and sign ups are coming soon!

 Question: How do I list an event in the HELP guide?